encrypcipher/garage/README.md

    - Base URL: http://localhost:4200

 ## Approach:
 - A single page application and pure component based approach.
+And runs in a containerized environment.
 - A service layer to interact with the API to fetch the results.
 - Phase 1: Display of all cars: car-diplay components displays the cars from franks garage sorted baesd on date added
 - Phase 2: show details of a car: car-details compnent displays the details of a particular car